Skip to Content

 Ayutthaya is the former capital of Siam and was once one of the world’s most important cities.
 It was nearly destroyed by a Burmese attack in 1767, but we are fortunate that enough temple ruins remain to give us a feel for what this incredible city was like in its prime.

-We visited Aytuthaya, Thailand with our two kids, aged 3 & 5, in December.
+We spent 3 days in Aytutthaya with our two kids, aged 3 & 5, during our family trip to Thailand in December.
 We were a little worried about the temples being too boring for them, but they never complained once.

 This post contains compensated links.

-Touring the amazing temples of the Ayutthaya Historical Park is the top thing to do in Ayutthaya, but there are other attractions as well in case you want a break from the temples.
+Touring the amazing temples of the Ayutthaya Historical Park is one of the best things to do in Ayutthaya with kids, but there are other attractions as well in case you want a break from the temples.
 Here’s our Ayutthaya 3 day itinerary with kids:

 Day 1 – Bike Ride to Off-Island Ayutthaya Temples